 Great spot for artisanal coffee.
 It is very close to the farmer’s market by the Railyard Art district.

 Cafe Pasqual is a very popular breakfast spot in downtown Santa Fe.
 But they serve dinner as well.
 We were told that there are usually very long lines in front of it, but I guess we got lucky on that day, because we were able to get right in.

 I had the “HUEVOS BARBACOA CON CHILE D’ARBOL SALSA – marinated and slowed cooked shredded beef served on corn tortillas with eggs.
 It was delicious.
 I was told that this dish was featured in Food Network’s popular show “Best Thing I’ve Ever Ate”.

 I highly recommend eating there.

-Kakawa Chocolate House: A small chocolate house that serves drinking chocolate as well as truffles, caramels, etc.
+Kakawa Chocolate House (broken link): A small chocolate house that serves drinking chocolate as well as truffles, caramels, etc.

 If you do not know what to order from their menu, they allow you to sample some of the drinks before ordering.
 We loved this place.

 La Bocca (link to La Bocca’s website is no longer available – Update on July 2016):

 La Bocca is a Spanish tapas restaurant.
 It is a small restaurant with a bar and live music.
 Great food and great service.
 You should make reservations in advance.